 Office-to-residential permitted development rights

-New change of use permitted development rights were introduced by the Government on 30 May 2013 to allow premises in B1(a) office use to change to C3 residential use, subject to prior approval covering flooding, highways and transport issues and contamination.
+New change of use permitted development rights allow premises in B1(a) office use to change to C3 residential use, subject to prior approval covering flooding, highways and transport issues and contamination.

 Prior approval means that an applicant has to seek approval from the local planning authority that specified elements of the development are acceptable before work can proceed.

-Hackney placed a bid to the Department for Communities and Local Government prior to 30 May 2013 to seek an exemption to these new permitted development rights in certain areas of Hackney.
-Hackney was successful in gaining an exemption to these new permitted development rights in certain locations.
-These locations can be seen in the map below and the bids Hackney submitted to the DCLG to gain these exemptions can be seen below.
+Hackney placed a successful bid to the Department for Communities and Local Government to seek an exemption to these new permitted development rights in certain areas of Hackney.

 You can also access a more detailed map that can be zoomed in to individual property level to find out whether or not a particular property is in the exempt areas: